-When it comes to moving freight, the first question customers often ask is “how long will it take to ship?”
+When it comes to moving freight, the first question customers often ask is “how long will it take to ship to the destination?”
 The truest but least satisfying answer to this would be, how long do you want it to take?
-If you need the shipment delivered urgently, it might end up costly.
+If you need the shipment delivered urgently to your destination, it might end up costly.
 If there’s some leeway with delivery time, you could get it more done affordably.

-But how long does freight take to ship, objectively speaking?
+But how long does freight shipping take?, objectively speaking?
 What are the factors that determine the shipping speed?
 Are they all tied to the cost of shipping?
 Let’s look into that more closely.

 If unsure what shipping time to request, you can always consult the drivers that send in their quotes.
 If they offer to deliver in three days, for instance, see if they can make it in two.
 (But expect them to adjust their quote if your demands are stringent.)

 A simple thing that customers often fail to consider is the drivers’ allotted hours of service (HOS).
 State and federal regulations restrict the number of hours one can spend behind the wheel.
 This, in turn, extends the shipping time beyond what you might expect it to be.
 Some freight shipping companies circumvent these restrictions by offering multiple drivers to handle your shipment in shifts.
 But this, of course, comes at an increased cost.

 With independent transporters, solo deliveries are the default.
 If faced with delays on the road, the drivers can be tempted to extend their hours and make up for the lost time.
 As a customer, just keep in mind that pushing them to do that may be tantamount to asking them to break the law.

 Depending on what you’re shipping and where to, it might take a while to load/unload the stuff.
 Drivers try to take this into account when estimating how long the freight takes to transit your shipment to the final destination.
 Still, it’s not always easy for them to give you a precise estimate, so just keep that in mind.